SeriNizam/Seri/cryptography/Lab Works 20%/Lab 2/screenshots/labword2.md

-## Assalamualaikum Everyone 👋🏻
+## Assalamualaikum and Hi Everyone 👋🏻

 So this is my second lab work for this subject.
 For today, I am going to take you guys to a walkthrough of cryptographic attacks.
 You will learn how to crack weak password hashes and exploiting poor authentication in databases

 >😱: Even hashed password can be cracked?!
-🕵🏻: It is weak my brother
+>🕵🏻: It is weak my brother

 So get ready detectives, prepare your investigation kit to hop on this investigation.